Pixilib/GaelO_Website/mentions-legales-en.md

 ## The Editor

-The edition of the gaelo.fr website is ensured by Pixilib, domiciled 2 Rue Leonce Castelbou, whose telephone number is 0688628118, and the e-mail address contact@pixilib.fr.
+The edition of the gaelo.fr website is ensured by Pixilib, domiciled 2 Rue Leonce Castelbou, and the e-mail address contact@pixilib.fr.
 The director of the publication is Salim Kanoun.

 ## The host